ergo70/TRAKTOR/doc/TRAKTOR_tutorial.md

 CheckInterval = 10
 APIKey =  LetMeIn
 LSNResolver = file_fdw
-Pre16Compatibility = False
 ```

 ### Starting the Arbiter

-Run them:

-`python3 arbiter.py` for each directory you installed it in.
+Run `python3 arbiter.py` for each directory you installed it in.

 You should see output like this:
 ```